 Andy Rimol, a student at Princeton University, conducted research into the effect of meditation on motor skills.
 He asked a group of basketball players at his university to practice meditation.
 And as he had anticipated, players who meditated had better motor performance skills.

-Therefore, football players who meditate will have better control of the body.
-In other words, it will help you to make the perfect pass, hit the top-corner when you shoot, and save the hardest of shots.
+Therefore, football players who meditate will have better control of their bodies.
+In other words, it will help you to make the perfect pass, hit the top corner when you shoot, and save the hardest of shots.

 Lionel Messi once said, “The best decisions aren’t made with your mind but with your instincts.”
 Which is great, because meditation can help you tap into your instincts according to researchers at Massachusetts General Hospital in Boston.

 Researchers found that meditation strengthens regions of the brain.
 Specifically, the left hippocampus, cingulate cortex, the temporoparietal junction, and the cerebellum.
-This, researchers state, suggests that meditation helps us to follow our instincts.
+This suggests that meditation helps us to follow our instincts.

 There are so many benefits of meditation for footballers.
 When you meditate you train your mind and body to work in peak condition, while also reducing the stress of big games.

 Of course, meditation isn’t meant to replace traditional coaching.
-If you want to get better at football you still need to follow the basics (here’s a guide on The Professional Football Scouts Associations).
+If you want to get better at football you still need to follow the basics (here’s a great guide on The Professional Football Scouts Association).
 However, it is definitely a wonderful alternative form of training.